OskarJakubanis/Full-stack-diagnostics-UX-API-system-metrics/README.md

 ## 🧪 Project Workflow

+1. Acknowledge the data – review data_description.md to understand the structure and content of the CSV files.
-1. Clone the repository.
+2. Clone the repository.
-2. Review the available CSV files in the `data/` directory.
+3. Review the available CSV files in the data/ directory.
-3. Run each analysis script (`.py`) to generate KPIs, summary statistics, and plots.
+4. Run each analysis script (.py) to generate KPIs, summary statistics, and plots.
-4. Check the console output for insights.
+5. Check the console output for insights

 *In `.py` files, `#` comments show step-by-step procedures.*
 *Refer to `used_functions.md` for an overview of key Python and library functions used.*